-County Industrial Development Agency Investment Report FY 2017
+County Industrial Development Agency Investment Report FY 2018

-As of December 31, 2017 the Agency's unrestricted funds were held in interest bearing money market accounts totaling \$5,174,414.
+As of December 31, 2018 the Agency's unrestricted funds held in interest bearing money market accounts and a certificate of deposit totaled \$3,414,824.
 All deposits were covered by FDIC insurance and third party collateral investments as required.

 Unrestricted funds during the year can be invested by staff with Board oversight, in certificates of deposit awarded to the highest bidder.
 Participating banks and bid forms are listed in the Agency's Investment Policy: (see Policies on web www.saratogacountyida.org).
 The State Comptroller's Financial Management Guidelines for cash management and investment have been previously adopted and incorporated into the Agency's Investment Policy by the Board.
-In the current market, interest rates for municipal CD's have continued to drop well below 1%.
+In the current market, interest rates for municipal CD's have increased to over 2%.
 The majority of the Agency's approved depositories for some time have not participated in the bid process.
+In 2018 a \$500,000 one year certificate was established with an interest rate of 2.15%

 The Agency maintains third party custodial (collateral) agreements with all participating banks and maintains records of all collateral held by third parties securing the Agency's investments.
 In 2014 the Agency amended its investment policy to include municipal letters of credits as acceptable collateral in accordance with the State Comptrollers guidelines.
-Interest on CD's is recognized by the Agency at maturity.
+Interest on CD's is recognized by the Agency as it accrues.
 The Agency does not incur any fees or charges in the purchase of CD's.
-In 2017 the Agency had no funds invested in Certificates of Deposit.
+In 2018 the Agency had \$500,000 of funds invested in a Certificate of Deposit.

-Annual Assessment of the Effectiveness of Internal Controls Saratoga County Industrial Development Agency March 31, 2018 l.
+Annual Assessment of the Effectiveness of Internal Controls Saratoga County Industrial Development Agency March 31, 2019 l.
 Major Business Functions: